Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 I absolutely love being self-employed.
 I’ve been my own boss for almost twenty years now.
 But if I were ever going to punch a clock for someone else ever again, I think I found where I would want to work: Cancer Treatment Centers of America.
 I had the opportunity to visit their facility outside of Chicago last week—they knocked my socks off!

 When you arrive at CTCA you are greeted by a couple of valet attendants, who for no fee (won’t even accept a tip) park your car for you and escort you inside.
 When you enter, immediately you begin to feel the warm energy emanating from this place.
-On the wall to your left, a brass tree with leaves baring the names of patients who have celebrated at least 5 years of life since arriving.
+On the wall to your left is a brass tree with leaves bearing the names of patients who have celebrated at least 5 years of life since arriving.
 You then pass a large aquarium with beautiful fish on your left and a beautiful atrium with plants and soothing music to your right.
 A friendly person at the reception desk greets you and quickly determines how to best suit your needs.

 The...